charcoalphp/charcoal/packages/view/README.md

 ### View Service Provider

-As seen in the various examples above, it is recommended to use the `ViewServiceProvider` to set up the various dependencies, according to a `config`, on a `Pimple` container.
+As seen in the various examples above, it is recommended to use the `ViewServiceProvider` to set up the various dependencies, according to a `config`, on a `DI` container.

 The Service Provider adds the following service to a container: